-- Check all your phone cords for damage.
+Check all your phone cords for damage.
 Even small nicks and cuts can cause your dial tone to falter.
 Replace any damaged cords.
-If you find a problem with your inside wiring, read "How to get your phone wiring and jacks repaired".
+If you find a problem with your inside wiring, check out this help article on getting your phone wiring or jacks repaired.

 Check your calling features

 If the problem happens on all calls and all phones, could the issue be with one of your calling features?
 It's easy to misinterpret normal voice mail tones as repair issues.